-Michael J. Steinberg has served as the legal director of the American Civil Liberties Union of Michigan since 1997.
-He oversees all ACLU litigation throughout the state.
+Michael J. Steinberg has served as the legal director of the American Civil Liberties Union of Michigan since 1997 and oversees all ACLU litigation in the state.
 He has litigated dozens of high-impact, high-profile cases on a wide range of civil liberties issues including: freedom of speech and expression, racial justice, LGBT rights, post 9/11 issues, police misconduct, women's rights, reproductive freedom, voting rights, religious freedom, right to counsel, prisoner rights, and the rights of the poor.
-Five cases on which he worked have reached the U.S. Supreme Court.
+Six cases on which he worked have reached the U.S. Supreme Court.

-Professor Steinberg is the founding director of the Civil Rights and Civil Liberties Clinic at Wayne State University Law School, where he also has served as an adjunct public interest professor.
-He often speaks on civil liberties issues at universities and conferences across the country and is frequently interviewed by local and national media.
+Professor Steinberg is the founding director of the Civil Rights and Civil Liberties Clinic at Wayne State University Law School.
+He often speaks about civil liberties at universities and conferences across the country and is interviewed frequently by local and national media.
 He is the recipient of numerous awards and honors, including Harvard Law School's Wasserstein Public Interest Fellowship and Wayne State University Law School's Treasure of Detroit Award.